Staphylococcal Scalded Skin Syndrome

 Erythema usually begins on the head and spreads, particularly involving the skin folds.
-The skin is fragile and the superficial layers shear off easily with minor pressure.
+The skin is fragile and the superficial layers shear off like wet tissue paper with minor pressure (Nikolsky's sign).
 During this time the infant is at risk of significant fluid loss though the skin, secondary infection and may experience severe pain as with a burn.

 Children with SSSS should be admitted for appropriate fluid administration & monitoring, antibiotic and pain management.

 IV, NG or oral fluids should be administered as needed to provide to maintenance requirements and allow for excess losses through the skin.
 Close attention should be paid to urine output and weight.

 Swabs should be taken from areas of suspected infection.
 Anti-staphylococcal antibiotics (e.g. flucloxacillin) should be administered.
 It is unusual for these infants to have septicaemia.
 Caregivers should be asked about skin infections and be swabbed and treated as necessary to eradicate carriers of toxin-releasing Staph.

 Regular analgesia should be administered to maintain the infant in a comfortable state.
 This may include paracetamol, oral opiates or opiate infusions.